Work for All

 Work for All is a studio album from Juluka, a South African band led by Johnny Clegg and Sipho Mchunu.
 It was first released in 1983 and rapidly achieved major success in South Africa where it is now remembered as a classic album in the history of South African music.

-While Clegg is known for the socio-political bent of his lyrics, Work for All is known to be his most directly political album in the Juluka period.
-At the time that it was composed he was working closely with the trade union movement.
+Work for All is known to be the most directly political Juluka album.
+At the time that it was composed Clegg was working closely with the trade union movement.